Mental Health Resource Hub

 If you or someone you know is suicidal or in emotional distress, contact the National

 Suicide Prevention Lifeline.
-Trained crisis workers are available to tall 24 hours a day,
+Trained crisis counselors are available to talk 24 hours a day,

 NCTSN’s Self-Care Strategies Handout